 According to this split of responsibilities, the roles were reassigned to the involved partners of the former TPM and DMSU, and the project effort assignment was slightly adjusted.
 In particular, the coverage was extended to support EGI operational tools and other products.
 The ticket payload of the 2nd level support unit followed the trends of the former DMSU.

 The following table shows the number of software support tickets handled in PY3.
-The number of these (619 tickets in total) is lower with respects to the same period of PY2 (730).
+The number of these (619 tickets in total) is lower with respect to the same period of PY2 (730).
 This can be explained by the rather high number of tickets related to the pre-release testing of UMD 1.0.0.

 Table 17.
 Number of software support tickets handled in GGUS (2nd level support)